GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 .. note::

-   It is recommended to use ``id`` property each time ``dimensions`` property is set.
-At least if the storage is used in the context of |GT| stencil computation. ``id`` should identify the unique set of dimension sizes.
+   It is recommended to use the ``id`` property each time the ``dimensions`` property is set.
+   ``id`` should identify the unique set of dimension sizes.
-   This is because stencil computation engine assumes that the storages that have the same ``id`` have the same sizes.
-However if the only one set of dimensions is used ``id`` property could be skipped.
+   This is because the stencil computation engine assumes that the storages that have the same ``id`` have the same sizes.
+However, if only one set of dimensions is used, ``id`` property could be skipped.

 We can now